Using calculated heading values to ensure videos are shown in 360 players facing the same direction as they were shot.

 These types of filter are used by a lot of software, including the all current GoPro camera firmware and in GoPro’s post-processing tools.

 Though it sounds simple, this topic gets complex very quickly.
 If I wanted to, I could use post-processing to stabilise horizontal jitter in the video (using the original telemetry).
-Whilst I won’t for this post, if I did, Gyroflow, in my limited experience, is a useful tool for this (and supports a variety of cameras).
+Whilst I won’t for this post, if I did, Gyroflow, in my limited experience, is a useful tool for non-360 action cameras (and supports a variety of cameras).

 Is dynamic yaw adjustment only useful for World Lock mode?